Proteusiq/Pragmatic-Python/chapters/preface.md

 ```
 ````
  `````
-We can write Python code in a million ways -OOP, functional, or what have you.
+We can write Python code in a thousand ways -OOP, functional, or what have you.
 A pragmatic mindset says, I don’t care about the paradigm fetish.
 I care about code that works, changes without a meltdown, and doesn’t make onboarding a nightmare.
 If I can’t understand and test it in ten minutes, it’s trash.

 ###### Are You Still My Friend?